Kong/docs.konghq.com/src/gateway/kong-enterprise/consumer-groups/index.md

 ## Delete consumer group configurations

-If you still need the consumer group but wanted to delete the configuations, you can delete it.
-This removes configurations for the consumer group.
+You can also clear the configuration of a consumer group without deleting the consumer group itself.

-The consumers in the group are not deleted and are still in the consumer group.
+With this method, the consumers in the group aren't deleted and are still in the consumer group.

 1. Delete the consumer group configuration using the following request: